-When I began making pictures of the landscape, it was always the big picture that figured and I suppose it’s the same for most of us.
-It was a case of a few exposures and then move on to the next grand view.
+When I began making pictures of the landscape, it was always the big picture that mattered.
+And I suppose it’s the same for most of us.
+It was a case of taking a few exposures and then moving on to the next grand view.

-Then came the day when I ‘needed’ to make some pictures—photographers will know what I mean—and the weather was against me.
-Uniformly grey cloud and lousy light are no recipe for great landscape shots.
+Then came the day when I needed to make some pictures—photographers will know what I mean—and the weather was against me.
+Uniformly grey clouds and lousy light are no recipe for great landscape shots.

 And, it’s not only the weather that can be against the making of the big picture.
-Sometimes it is hard to avoid the crowds in a popular spot for example but if we are attuned to looking within the scene for its components and are able to recognise potential pictures among them then our frustrations at not being able to make pictures because of situations that are beyond our control can be relieved.
+Sometimes it’s hard to avoid the crowds in a popular spot, for example, but if we are attuned to looking within the scene for its components and are able to recognize potential pictures among them, then our frustrations at not being able to make pictures because of situations that are beyond our control can be relieved.

-And the same applies when the big picture just isn’t right.
-Maybe it’s the light that is wrong—from the wrong direction, at the wrong time of day—or something in the scene is just not photogenic and it can’t be got around by moving it or moving our viewpoint.
+The same applies when the big picture just isn’t right.
+Maybe it’s the light that is wrong—from the wrong direction, at the wrong time of day—or something in the scene is just not photogenic and it can’t be gotten around by moving it or moving our viewpoint.
 This happened to me recently when I went to the Snowy River in the New South Wales high country in Australia.
 The attractive scenes that I knew from five years ago had disappeared in the disastrous bush fires of January 2003 and the area had not fully recovered.
 There were dead trees everywhere and the whole area had a scrubby look about it.
-Its former beauty will come back but it will take a lot more time.
+Its former beauty will come back, but it will take a lot more time.
 Big picture scenes were out, so I concentrated instead on close ups of some of the spring wildflowers that were brightening the river bank.

-It was the weather that first forced me into exploring for the smaller pictures but now it is my natural approach to landscape photography.
-I do not shun the big picture but now I am loath to leave a place until I have made some images that show something of its intimate details.
+It was the weather that first forced me into exploring for smaller pictures but now it’s my natural approach to landscape photography.
+I do not shun the big picture, but now I am loath to leave a place until I have made some images that show something of its intimate details.
 I have learned to not only look but also to see.

-On the coast, there are the rock pools, gouged out by centuries of water action, and their inhabitants, rippled sand, flotsam and jetsam, the plants that bind the sand, the multi-coloured pebbles, and the many wonderful shapes of rock platforms and the strata in cliffs.
+On the coast, there are the rock pools gouged out by centuries of water action, and their inhabitants, rippled sand, flotsam and jetsam, the plants that bind the sand, the multi-colored pebbles, and the many wonderful shapes of rock platforms and the strata in cliffs.

 Wherever you are, look up.
-Sometimes a wonderful, and generally fleeting, cloud arrangement will make a great image.
+Sometimes a wonderful, and generally fleeting cloud arrangement will make a great image.
 And there may be a photogenic arrangement of leaves on a tree or at your feet.
-Check the trunks of trees, especially after or even during rain when the bark of some trees, especially in Australia, is magnificently coloured.
-Watch the swirling water in creeks —apart from anything else flowing water is very therapeutic and calming—especially where it ripples over boulders.
+Check the trunks of trees, especially after or even during rain when the bark of some trees, especially in Australia, is magnificently colored.
+Watch the swirling water in creeks —apart from anything else, flowing water is very therapeutic and calming—especially where it ripples over boulders.

 Then there are the grasses, especially when back lit, or flowers or fungi, or fallen trees or…the list is infinite.
 Those are just some examples but it doesn’t matter where you go, you will find subjects to fill your viewfinder if you really look.

-As far as technique is concerned, the important thing is to ensure that your subject is sharp and, possibly isolated from the background by using a large aperture.
-Unless you are using a fast film or ISO setting a tripod will be useful, if not essential, to ensure that your camera stays focused where you want it and that camera shake does not ruin a precious picture.
+As far as technique is concerned, the important thing is to ensure that your subject is sharp and possibly isolated from the background by using a large aperture.
+Unless you’re using a fast film or ISO setting, a tripod will be useful, if not essential, to ensure that your camera stays focused where you want it and that camera shake does not ruin a precious picture.

-If you want to make close-up pictures a macro lens or a set of extension tubes will be necessary.
+If you want to make close-up pictures, a macro lens or a set of extension tubes will be necessary.
 I sometimes find focusing when using extension tubes a bit difficult especially when the lens is practically touching the subject.
-It is sometimes easier then to move the camera backwards and forwards to establish correct focus rather than using the focus adjustment on the camera.
+It is sometimes easier then to move the camera backwards and forwards to establish correct focus rather than using the focus adjustment.

-Aluminium foil can also be useful to bounce light into your subject and it is worth carrying some in your camera bag.
-I have a Space Blanket which I bought many years ago which is very useful as a reflector.
+Aluminum foil can also be useful to bounce light into your subject and it’s worth carrying some in your camera bag.
+I have a Space Blanket which I bought many years ago, which is very useful as a reflector.
 I can also wrap myself in it if I get lost and have to spend the night outdoors in low temperatures!
 One question that crops up every now and then about the photographing of the natural world is: do we take the picture exactly as it is found or can we move things around and even import an item from somewhere else?
 As far as I’m concerned, that is up to you!

 I have used film and digital to produce my micro-landscape pictures but what you use is immaterial.
-It is the result that counts and that result will come from your ability to see the picture in the first place and then from your technical know-how which will enable you to make the image.
+It is the result that counts and that result will come from your ability to see the picture in the first place and then from your technical know-how.